edamame-course/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

         r-cran-gplots python-matplotlib sysstat
 ```

-## Install mapping software for this tutorial, Bowtie2 and SamTools
+## Install mapping software for this tutorial, Bowtie2 and SamTools.
+BT2_HOME is the default name where Bowtie2 is installed.
+Bowtie2 is a read mapping software.

 ```
 cd
 wget wget http://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.2.9/bowtie2-2.2.9-linux-x86_64.zip
 unzip bowtie2-2.2.9-linux-x86_64.zip
 mv bowtie2-2.2.9 BT2_HOME
 ```
-@Jin - why use bowtie, what is it?  link to its documentation?

-Set up path (you need to set up path again if you are logged in later):
+Set up the path to installed software  (you need to set up path again if you are logged in later):

 ```
 PATH=$PATH:~/BT2_HOME
 export PATH
 ```

 Install SamTools.
+SamTools is a software that we use to work with files that are outputted by Bowtie2.
+It is a software that is often used with mapping tools.
+Mapping files are generally very big and get unwieldy because of their size, SamTools helps us deal with these large files in a memory efficient approaches but sometimes it adds a lot of steps at a cost of speeding up analysis.

 ```
 sudo apt-get -y install samtools
 ```
-@Jin - add what is samtools and why use it

 ## Do the mapping
 Now let’s map all of the reads to the reference.
-Start by indexing the reference genome:
+Start by indexing the reference genome.
+Indexing a reference stores in a memory efficient way on your computer:

 ```
 cd ~/metagenome

 bowtie2-build megahit_out/final.contigs.fa reference

 ```
-Now, do the mapping of the raw reads to the reference genome (this would be done with -1 and -2 if these were paired-end reads):
+Now, do the mapping of the raw reads to the reference genome (the -1 and -2 indicate the paired-end reads):
 ```
 for x in SRR*_1.sub.fastq.gz;
   do bowtie2 -x reference -1 $x -2 ${x%_1*}_2.sub.fastq.gz -S ${x%_1*}.sam 2> ${x%_1*}.out;
 done
 ```

-This file contains all of the information about where each read hits on the reference.
+This file contains all of the information about where each read hits our reference assembly contigs.

-Next, index the reference genome with samtools:
+Next, index the reference genome with samtools.
+Another indexing step for memory efficiency for a different tool.
+In the mapping world, get used to indexing since the files are huge:

 ```
 samtools faidx megahit_out/final.contigs.fa
 ```

 Convert the SAM into a BAM file:

-@Jin - add details on why these steps
+To reduce the size of a SAM file, you can convert it to a BAM file (SAM to BAM!) - put simply, this compresses your giant SAM file.

 ```
 for x in *.sam;